sburkett/laravel-s3-tools/README.md

 - Set or clear Amazon S3/API option values
 - Execute other Amazon S3/API commands against your objects

 Other methods and conveniences may be added in the future, depending largely upon either my own needs, or suggestions from the community.
-Pull requests are welcome! :)
+Pull requests, bug reports, etc. are welcome! :)

 NOTE: Yes, I know that you can make use of the underlying Amazon S3 API package to do these sorts of things.
 But I wanted the convenience of tying them into the `Storage` facade, as well as for some potential additional functionality down the road.
 So, if you'd rather do this: